Shampoos for Hair Loss

 - Biotin-containing shampoo: biotin, also called vitamin b7, is an important vitamin for different body processes including synthesis of fatty acids, some amino acids and glucose, but it can also promote hair growth by influencing the strengthening of hair.
 Biotin is an important component of skin cells which affects hair follicle health.
 Weak or unhealthy hair follicles are unable to retain hair and would lead to hair loss.

 - Caffeine-containing shampoo: applying this product to hair experiencing loss would give an increased length of the hair shaft, and stimulated keratinocytes growth.
-More specifically, caffeine acts by reversing the effects of dihydrotestosterone, the hormone responsible for balding in both males and females.
+More specifically, caffeine acts by reversing the effects of DHT, the hormone responsible for balding in both males and females.

 - Saw palmetto: this is more popular as a source of food as native Americans were known to use this small plant with berries.
 It is also a source of medicine.
 Research has however proven this plant also has the potential to treat hair loss.
-It also works by blocking dihydrotestosterone formation from testosterone.
+It also works by blocking DHT formation from testosterone.

 Overall, taking care of the hair is important and would certainly increase our confidence and overall mood.
 Avoiding harsh and inappropriate products while introducing the hair to hair-friendly nutrients is a way to improve the hair.
 Having a shampoo that can provide you with a solution to different reactive hair loss problems is important and appropriate.